pytest-dev/pytest-order/dev/_sources/index.rst.txt

   The `pytest-dependency <https://pypi.org/project/pytest-dependency/>`__
   plugin also manages dependencies between tests (skips tests that depend on skipped or failed tests), but doesn't do any ordering.
-You can combine both plugins if you need both options.
+You can combine both plugins if you need both options--see :ref:`order-dependencies` below for more information.

 Configuration
 =============